One of the simplest ways to have your voice heard in San Jose is by keeping up and participating in the city’s council meetings.

 The San Jose City Council meets every Tuesday at 1:30 p.m.
 Sometimes the council will schedule special meetings on different days.
-Twice a month, the council will have what it calls “evening sessions,” which is essentially another meeting that occurs after the 1:30 p.m. meeting, to discuss land use items.
-You can find every City Council and city commission meeting schedule (more on that later) on the city’s legislative calendar.
+Twice a month, the council has what it calls “evening sessions,” which is essentially another meeting that occurs after the 1:30 p.m. meeting, to discuss land use items.
+You can find every city council and commission meeting schedule (more on that later) on the city’s legislative calendar.

 If you want to watch the meeting live, you can do the following:

 - Zoom: You can find a Zoom link to the agenda on the city’s meeting calendar.

 - YouTube: Council meetings are streamed on the city’s YouTube channel.

 - TV: Meetings are broadcasted and replayed on Comcast channel 26.

 - Phone: Dial in using one of the phone numbers provided below.
 Be sure to enter the webinar ID and password found on the meeting’s agenda:

 - 877 853 5257 (Toll-free)

 San Jose City Council meetings have a public comment period for people who want to voice their opinion on items not on the meeting’s agenda.
 Public comment for topics not on the agenda is heard during the open forum portion at the end of the meeting.
 Members of the public usually get one to two minutes to speak.